alexanderkozlenko/addax/.github/README.md

 </linker>
 ```

-## Working with records - Built-in converters

-There are two auxiliary built-in record converters, which can be useful when the tabular structure is not known, as a more convenient alternative to reading tabular data as fields.
+The framework contains two built-in record converters, which can be used when the tabular structure is unknown, as a more convenient alternative to reading tabular data as fields.
 These converters represent a tabular record as `string[]` and `IEnumerable<string>` types respectively.
-To be noted, reading tabular data using these converters is not the most memory-efficient way due to implicitly created arrays of strings.
+To be noted, reading tabular data using these converters is not memory-efficient due to implicitly created string arrays.

-## Working with records - Custom converters

-In addition to the shared converter registry, a custom converter can also be provided to reader and writer in options or during a particular operation.

 ## Working with fields

-There are also two types that provide the ability to work with tabular data on field level: `TabularFieldReader` and `TabularFieldWriter`.
-A mapping between a type member and a tabular field is performed with tabular field converters, which must be derived from `TabularFieldConverter<T>` class.
-Both types support working with text represented as `ReadOnlySpan<char>` and `ReadOnlySequence<char>` values.
+The framework contains two types that provide forward-only access to tabular data on field level: `TabularFieldReader` and `TabularFieldWriter`.
+Both types support working with text data using `ReadOnlySpan<char>` and `ReadOnlySequence<char>`.
+A mapping between a type member and a tabular field is performed with field converters.

-## Working with fields - Built-in converters

-The reader and writer provide generic and non-generic method groups to work with fields.
-Both method groups work with built-in field converters; however, usage of non-generic methods is the primary way, as these methods may have more advanced optimization (e.g., for reading fields as `string` values).
+The reader and writer provide generic and non-generic method groups to work with tabular fields.
+While both method groups work with built-in field converters, usage of non-generic methods is the primary approach due to advanced optimization (e.g., for reading fields as `string` values).

 An example of working with fields using built-in converters: